ArmoredBlood/armoredblood.github.io/_posts/2017-12-04-alteryx-tableau-ufos.markdown

 layout: post
 title: Alteryx, Tableau, and UFOs
 date: 2017-12-04 15:00:20 +0300
-description: I found a dataset on UFO sightings over the past 100 years, scrubbed the data, and did some introductory analysis on the data.
+description: I found a data set on UFO sightings over the past 100 years, scrubbed the data, and did some introductory analysis on the data.
 img: ufo/ufo_wallpaper.jpg
 tags: [data, visualization]
 author: Aaron Peterson
 ---
-Today I was challenged to find an open dataset and play around with blending the data using Alteryx, a self service data blending and analytics tool.
+Today I was challenged to find an open data set and play around with blending the data using Alteryx, a self service data blending and analytics tool.
 I installed and setup the 14 day trial to get started.
 I usually learn best by jumping right in.

 ## Alteryx
 Alteryx does have an OS agnostic web app that you can use for the trial, but I decided to use their full featured desktop application.
 It's only available on windows...SAD!
 Good news though, it runs well in my Win7 virtual machine.

-It's a fairly intuitive tool to use, I only needed to watch a short youtube video to get familiar with the basic workflow, from there I was able to figure out the different functions of each node by playing around.
-If you've ever done ETL work in datastage, it's very similar.
+It's a fairly intuitive tool to use, I only needed to watch a short Youtube video to get familiar with the basic workflow, from there I was able to figure out the different functions of each node by playing around.
+If you've ever done ETL work in Datastage, it's very similar.

 After a couple hours of messing around, I came up with this simple data scrubbing workflow that takes in the "raw" UFO sighting data I downloaded from [Kaggle](https://www.kaggle.com/NUFORC/ufo-sightings/data), and spits out a nicely formatted .csv file that I can then import into Tableau.
 Alteryx can output directly to a Talbeau Data Extract file, but alas...
 I can't use that filetype on public.tableau.com.